Macumbatbc/ArenaNumberAsName-modified/README.md

 This version just replace arena: 1(2-3-4-5) to class player (e.g. Mage) on target frame and on Nameplates.

-If you want the Class player only on target frame take this version : https://github.com/Macumbatbc/ArenaNumberAsName-modified

-All the credit go to snapx for this version !
+All the credit go to snapx and Knall for this version !

-Original version
+# Original version
 https://www.curseforge.com/wow/addons/arenanumberasname

 Place the folder in your WoW/interface/Addons folder, and rename it : remove "--modified-2-main"